Vineactiv Glow Activating Anti-Wrinkle Serum

 Also, it's an effective deodorant and a medium spreading emollient.

-Tetrahexyldecyl Ascorbate is a stable, oil-soluble form of skincare big shot Vitamin C. If you do not know why Vitamin C is such a big deal in skincare, click here and read all about it.
-We are massive vitamin C fans and wrote about it in excruciating details.
+Tetrahexyldecyl Ascorbate is a stable, oil-soluble form of skincare big shot Vitamin C. If you do not know, why Vitamin C is such a big deal in skincare, click here and read all about it.
+We are massive vitamin C fans and have written about it in excruciating detail.

-Bottom line: a really promising, but not well-proven vitamin C derivative that can be worth a try especially if you like experimenting (but if you like the tried and true, pure vitamin C will be your thing).
+Bottom line: a really promising, but not well-proven vitamin C derivative that can be worth a try especially if you like experimenting (but if you like the tried and true, pure vitamin C will be your best bet).

 It's a helper ingredient that helps to thicken up formulas and form a nice gel texture.
 It leaves a rich, elegant feel with a velvety finish on the skin and works over a wide pH range.